nihole/wikigraph/README.md

 **Example4.
 Wikigraph with all logical dependencies**

-So if you want to start your own wikigraph you have to create yaml file with the same structure as you see in the examples and run wrgaph.py script.
+Therefore, if you want to start your own wikigraph you need to create a yaml file with the same structure as in the examples and run the wrgaph.py script.

-Of course, you can use git for this, which provides unique opportunities for structured discussion and creation a collective wikigraph.

 ## Repositories